 Summer programs normally begin the second full week of June.
-Programs offered are swimming lessons, tennis lessons, and a variety of camps.
+Programs offered are swimming lessons, tennis lessons, and more than 100 special activities.

 Many other special events-programs are offered throughout the year.
 Check the News-Banner; call 824-6069 for information; log onto blufftonindiana.net; or follow the Parks Department on Facebook and Twitter (Bluffton Parks).